Report: Federal Law May Discourage Finding Homeless Children

 The Government Accountability Office surveyed administrators in twenty different school districts around the country to assess the effectiveness of the Education for Homeless Children and Youth (EHCY) program, a component of McKinney-Vento Homeless Assistance Act.

 EHCY grants homeless students certain rights with the goal of preventing them from falling behind in education.
-For example, school districts are required to provide the homeless with a means of transportation to and from school, and they are required to offer a certain degree of academic support such such students as well.
+For example, school districts are required to provide the homeless with a means of transportation to and from school, and they are required to offer a certain degree of academic support to such students, as well.

 The federal government offers a degree of funding to help with such requirements, but the funds are doled out by states to individual districts based on assessed need.
 As a result, districts without funding could find themselves on the hook for thousands in additional expenses for every additional homeless student that is identified.